Towards the finite quantum field theory: Introduction

 \section{Introduction}

-Renormalization is the procedure, which should be done in order to get a meaningful comparison between quantum field theory predictions and experiments.
-An excellent agreement between theory and and various experiments on muon magnetic moment \cite{mu21,mu22,mu23}, electroweak and QCD precise fits \cite{Z-shape1,Z-shape2,Z-shape3,Z-shape4} with the interrelation of both \cite{both,both2}, is recently based on multi-loop Feynman diagram evaluation and thus represents the test of Standard Model within the renormalization program as its intrinsic and unavoidable part.
+Renormalization is the procedure that should be performed to obtain a meaningful comparison between quantum field theory predictions and experiments.
+The associated recipe contains the renormalized Green's functions and unphysical counterterm parts at the end.
+When applied to processes describing experiments, the former are used as a building blocks for matrix transitions, while the latter contain divergences, that more closely resemble the way they have been calculated, rather then subject of renormalization.
+Irrespective of the value of couplings in game, the counterterms become an expansion in powers of infinite regulators , t'Hooft $\epsilon_d^{-1}$ in Dimensional regularization or Pauli-Villars cutof $\Lambda$ to name a few.
+A notable concordance exists between theoretical predictions and experimental observations concerning the muon magnetic moment,on the muon magnetic moment \cite{mu21,mu22,mu23}, and the precise electroweak and QCD precise fits \cite{Z-shape1,Z-shape2,Z-shape3,Z-shape4} .
+The interrelation of both \cite{both,both2}, recently based on multi-loop Feynman diagrams, represents the test of the Standard Model within the renormalization program as its seemingly unavoidable part.

-After publication of the paper \cite{THVE1972}, the most economic way to address the issue of renormalization is to deal with divergent momentum space integrals by method of dimensional renormalization/regularization (DR).
-The old fashionable approaches \cite{VHP, BPHZ1,BPHZ2,BPHZ3,BPHZ4} turned to be cumbersome when dealing with overlapping divergences in multiloop calculations, however the guiding role of Pauli-Villars regularization method in development of DR scheme was unsubstitutable in the case of chiral anomalies \cite{ABJ1}, \cite{ABJ2}.
-Albeit the Standard Model was proven to be renormalizable algebraically \cite{elis}, i.e. without the use of any regularization, the DR scheme persist as most useful way to renormalize quantum corrections and the essence of DR in the Standard Model at one loop level becomes a part of textbooks \cite{pokorski}.
+In the aftermath of publication of the paper \cite{THVE1972}, it was determined that the most economical approach to address the renormalization problem is to utilize the method of dimensional renormalization/regularization (DIMR).The old-fashioned approaches \cite{VHP, BPHZ1,BPHZ2,BPHZ3,BPHZ4} were found to be cumbersome when dealing with overlapping divergences in multiloop calculations.
+However, the leading role of the Pauli-Villars regularization method in the development of the DIMR scheme was indispensable in the case of chiral anomalies \cite{ABJ1}, \cite{ABJ2}.
+Despite the demonstrated efficacy of the Standard Model in being algebraically renormalizable, i.e., without the use of any regularization, the DR scheme remains the most effective approach to renormalize quantum corrections.

-Mass hierarchy problem due to the quadratically divergent diagrams was one of the most cited reasons for theoretical introduction and longstanding experimental search of hypothetical super-symmetric partners.
-Few years ago, a Large Hadron Collider achieved 14 TeV - the highest energy in human driven particle collision on the Earth.
-After the experimental confirmation of relatively light Higgs boson \cite{higgs1},\cite{higgs2} and as there is no good experimental evidence for a new interaction beyond the Standard model at presently accessible energies, this is still the selfenergy in the Higgs boson propagator, which (seemingly) leads to a suspicious friction between bare and renormalized parameters of the Standard Model.
-It follows that the corresponding problems of naturalness can be ill-defined and might not be problems at all \cite{SR2019}.